petals-infra/chat.petals.dev/README.md

 The next requests must be of type **generate** and include the same parameters as in the [/api/v1/generate HTTP API](#post-apiv1generate), except for `session_id` (it's identified by the connection you use in the WebSocket API).

-A new feature of the WebSocket API is the `stop_sequence` parameter (str).
+A new feature of the WebSocket API is the `stop_sequence` parameter (str, optional).
 If you set it, the server will continue generation with the same parameters unless it generates the `stop_sequence`, so you may get multiple responses without having to send the request again and wait for the round trip's latency.

 Intermediate responses contain the field `stop: false`, and the last response contains `stop: true`.
 For example, you can set `max_new_tokens: 1` and receive tokens one by one, as soon as they are generated.
 Check out the chat's [frontend code](static/chat.js) for a detailed example of how to do that.